mattyg/web-coding-challenge/README.md

 ## Features
 - As an Administrator, I can promote other users to administrator
-- As an Administrator, I can demote other administrators to users
 - As an Administrator, I can load shops to the database, from an uploaded shops.json file.
 - As a User, I can sign up using my email & password
 - As a User, I can sign in using my email & password